 DEQ issues permits to state, federal and local government agencies in Oregon.

-Local governments: The proposed rule amendments could have implications for Metro’s regional transportation planning efforts as they pertain to the one-hour NO2 standards for near-roadway vehicle exhaust.
+Local governments: The proposed rule amendments could have implications for Metro’s regional transportation planning efforts as they pertain to the one-hour nitrogen dioxide standards for near-roadway vehicle exhaust.
 DEQ will begin air quality monitoring near heavily-used roadways in the Portland area in 2014.
-DEQ would be required to develop the necessary strategies and an attainment plan to correct any violations of the NO2 standard.
+DEQ would be required to develop the necessary strategies and an attainment plan to correct any violations of the nitrogen dioxide standard.
 If such as plan were needed, it is likely that Metro would be required to demonstrate that future transportation system plans do not jeopardize compliance with the standard.

-State agencies: State government agencies engaged in activities which emit NO2 or SO2 in quantities that may contribute to ambient concentrations above the primary one-hour standards for these pollutants could be required to conduct monitoring to demonstrate compliance with the standards when constructing a new source or expanding an existing permitted source.
+State agencies: State government agencies engaged in activities which emit nitrogen dioxide or sulfur dioxide in quantities that may contribute to ambient concentrations above the primary one-hour standards could be required to conduct monitoring to demonstrate compliance with the standards when constructing a new source or expanding an existing permitted source.
 These activities include the operation of biomass, oil and natural gas boilers, back-up generators or concrete, rock and asphalt crushers.

 Documents relied on for fiscal and economic impact